akashacms/akashacms-website/documents/quick-start/initialization.html.md

 The `deploy` script shows using `rsync` to upload the rendered website to a server.
 Obviously one can replace this with other commands such as `aws s3 cp` to upload the files to an AWS S3 bucket.

-The `watch` script runs `live-server` in parallel with `akasharender watch`.
-The latter watches the project directory for changes.
-On any change, it rebuilds the relevant files, which will then cause files in the `out` directory to change.
 The `live-server` tool is told to watch the `out` directory, and its first purpose is to be a web-server.
 Its second purpose is, when it detects that a file in the `out` directory has changed, it tells the browser to reload the page.

-These two work together, with `akasharender watch` rebuilding any changed files, and `live-server` doing a live reload in the web browser.
-The result is very nice, since you can be editing a file, save the edit buffer, and automatically the page rebuilds, and is automatically reloaded in the browser.
-It's the closest you'll get to WYSIWYG when editing Markdown files.